anav5704/anav.dev/src/content/blogs/simplifying-oop-for-cs112-part-2-undersanding-encapsulation.md

 Note that we use the `Member Access (->)` operator to access attributes and methods in the class.
 This operator only works with pointers.

 Activity question: write a program that has a `Course` class.
 This class should have two attributes, `courseCode` and `courseName`.
-It should a lso have `printDetails()` method to print the attributes.
+It should also have a `printDetails()` method to print the attributes.
 Create a `Course` object in `main()`, assign values, and print the course details.
 [Solution](https://github.com/anav5704/simplifying-oop-for-CS112/blob/main/encapsulation/classes-and-objects.cpp).

 ## Constructors And Destructors